eduard-permyakov/BitFiend/README.md

 # BitFiend #

-BitFiend is a BitTorrent client written in C. It can be built for Linux and has a command line interface.
+BitFiend is a BitTorrent client written in C. It is multithread with POSIX threads.
+It can be built for Linux and has a command line interface.

 The client has successfully torrented Ubuntu ISOs and a number of academic torrents.
 At the moment, it lacks support for UDP trackers, accurate bandwidth reporting,